Fair Banding Access Test

 Registration for Fair Banding Test

-Children in public care (Looked After Children) and those with a SEN statement, will be required to take the Fair Banding test.
+Children in public care (Looked After Children) will be required to take the Fair Banding test.

-Parents/guardians who intend to put Hammersmith Academy down on the preference form as either first, second, third, fourth, fifth or sixth choice will need to take the school Fair Banding test.
-Parents can choose for their child to sit the test before or after the closing date for applications (31st October).
+Parents/Carers who intend to put Hammersmith Academy down on the preference form as either first, second, third, fourth, fifth or sixth choice will need to take the school Fair Banding test.
 When they sit their test will have no impact on whether or not they are offered a place.

-Those who did not sit the test in September 2016, and who placed Hammersmith Academy as one of their preferences, will be invited to attend a Fair Banding test on either Saturday 19th or Saturday 26th November.
+Those who do not sit the early test in September 2019, but place Hammersmith Academy as one of their preferences on their application, will automatically be invited to attend a Fair Banding test in November.

 After the allocation of children with SEN or EHC plan, the admission criteria will be applied in the following order of priority within ability bands: